-psoriasis treatment in ayurveda can be done with the help of various therapies and ayurvedic medicine for psoriasis.
-The psoriasis cure in ayurveda is possible by knowing the causes of this disorder.
+Psoriasis treatment in ayurveda can be done with the help of various therapies and ayurvedic medicine.
+The cure is possible by knowing the causes of this disorder.
 According to Ayurveda, the imbalance of Vata and pitta dosha is responsible for psoriasis.
 As per Ayurveda Psoriasis is categorized under Kushtha chikitsa.
 The main causative factor for psoriasis is the disturbed and stressed lifestyle, wrong eating habits and the accumulated toxicity at the physical and mental levels.
 And the toxicity gets accumulated in your body due to negative targets of life along with ‘Viruddha Ahara’ (The wrong combination of food).

 Hence, there is no permanent cure for psoriasis but you can get relief with the help of ayurvedic medicine for psoriasis.
 In psoriasis treatment in Ayurveda, the complete purification of the body is done first by removing the toxins with the help of panchakarma therapies.

 - Abhayangam - Warm herbal oils are extremely beneficial for Ayurvedic massages.
 The Ayurvedic massages that could be beneficial to psoriasis patients are done according to the proper methods of the ayurvedic texts.

 - Virechana - It is also known as Purgative therapy.
 These wastes are eliminated through the lower pathway of the body.
 Virechana is used for Pitta disorder to cleanse the body.

 - Basti – It is also called Enema therapy.
 The therapy purifies the colon where the primary location of Vata nourishes the body.
 This is one of the best effective psoriasis treatment in ayurveda.